A Guide to Grandfathering Protections for Solar Customers

 California’s Transition to TOU-Based Rates

 For several years now, California’s three IOUs have been paving the way to default all customers to time-of-use rates.
 This transition is part of the initiative of the CPUC to support the state’s desire to encourage electric customers to shift their electricity use to lower-cost hours and reduce their overall consumption.
 The idea is to incentivize shifting high-energy tasks, such as running a pool pump or doing laundry, to times of the day when the utility procures wholesale electricity more cheaply.

 Each of the CA IOUs has different timelines of when this transition will take place.
 Since SDG&E was the first to implement new rates, it began the transition process in March of this year while both SCE and PG&E are targeting October or November of 2020.
 Each IOU is required to provide customers with advanced notice and education on TOU based rates.
-Also, state law prohibits TOU rates from being mandatory so if non-solar customers do not wish to be served under a TOU rate they can opt-out of the default rate.

 The Future of Grandfathering